Ravi Vakil: Awards and honors

-In 2012 he became a fellow of the American Mathematical Society.
+In 2013 he became a fellow of the American Mathematical Society.
+Vakil was elected as its president in 2024 and began his two-year term on 1 February 2025.

 Mathematics contests

 He was a member of the Canadian team in three International Mathematical Olympiads, winning silver, gold (perfect score), and gold in 1986, 1987, and 1988 respectively.
 He was also the fourth person to be a four-time Putnam Fellow in the history of the contest.
 Also, he has been the coordinator of weekly Putnam preparation seminars at Stanford.